-These forms should be typed or printed in black ink.
-After completing this form, you should file these documents with the clerk of the circuit court in the county where your case is filed and keep a copy for your records.
+This form should be typed or printed in black ink.
+After completing this form, you should file the original with the clerk of the circuit court in the county where the petition for dissolution of marriage was filed and keep a copy for your records.